alexlawrence/alex-lawrence.com/content/posts/why-my-book-uses-nodejs-and-javascript.md

 http.createServer(httpFilesystemInterface).listen(50000);
 ```

 This is not to exemplify that Node.js generally makes things simpler.
-However, there are many platforms where there is a lot more boilerplate code to it.
+However, there are many platforms where there is a lot more boilerplate code involved.

 ## Concise and compact code

 The code examples shown in my book must be compact.
 Especially in the PDF version, where there is a line length limit of 85 characters.
 For certain aspects, JavaScript enables to write concise and compact code.
 Often, this is the case for simple things due to the minimal overhead or ceremony.
-On top of that, there are certain language constructs that help with keeping code short.
+On top of that, there are certain language constructs that help to keep code short.
 Some examples are arrow function expressions, object literals, shorthand property names and destructuring assignments.

 The below example shows the implementation of a simple Value Object type: